Certification-Training/tor-sauce/README.md

 ## OnionShare Secure File Sharing via Tor

 Securely and anonymously share files of any size.
-A web server is started, making OnionShare accessible as a Tor Onion Service, potentially temporarily or in a stealthy manner, over the Internet.
+A web server is started, making **OnionShare** accessible as a **Tor Onion Service**, potentially temporarily or in a stealthy manner, over the Internet.
 An unguessable address is generated and is shared for the recipient to open in the Tor Browser to download the files.
 No separate server or third party file-sharing service is required.
 You host the files on your own computer.

 Install the vagrant-vbguest plugin.